Gabriel-H189/SSV1Lite/README.md

-# SSV1Lite
+# Seagull Scaring V1 Lite
-A minimal seagull scaring program with CLI.
+A minimal seagull scaring program with CLI that has no external dependencies.
+Sound effects come separately.

+### ⚠ This program will only run on Windows!